- ABOUT US

 2. You do not need to witness all of the behaviors personally.
 You can consider credible eye witness accounts from others as you determine the need for further assessment.

-3. Officers must complete two forms when initiating the Baker Act: Report of Law Enforcement Officer Initiating Involuntary Examination (CF-MH 3052a), and Transportation to Receiving Facility--Part I (CF-MH 3100).BEHAVIORS TO LOOK FOR
+3. Officers must complete two forms when initiating the Baker Act: Report of Law Enforcement Officer Initiating Involuntary Examination (CF-MH 3052a), and Receiving Facility--Part I (CF-MH 3100).BEHAVIORS TO LOOK FOR

 Individuals with mental illness who may need further evaluation typically exhibit a combination of the following behaviors, characteristics, or indicators of their illness: